What’s gone wrong? The Gender Gap is widening

 With actions like this and a plethora of programmes and projects across all sectors, from business to governments to civil society, how can it be that we have gone backwards and that the gender gap is widening?

-What's gone wrong?
-And why are we slowing down in times where we should be speeding up?
+Why are we slowing down where we should speed up?

 Our own research and that of other leading authorities suggest that some of the strongest forces behind persistent gender gaps are harmful social norms and stereotypes that limit expectations of what women can or should do.
 Outdated norms that discriminate against women are all around us and they are deeply ingrained.

 The UN Secretary-General’s High-Level Panel on Women’s Economic Empowerment concluded that “changing norms should be at the top of the 2030 Agenda”.
 And we all have a role to play in challenging these adverse social norms and reshaping stereotypes.

 At Unilever, we translated this into a vision (PDF | 7MB) of a world in which every woman and girl can create the kind of life she wishes to lead, unconstrained by harmful norms and stereotypes.
 And a world too, in which men are also free from the confines of adverse social norms and stereotypes of manhood and masculinity, and in which economies are growing and creating opportunities for men and women alike.

 As a consumer goods company serving billions of consumers every day, we understand the drivers and motivations that create the norms lying behind people’s behaviour.
 We are striving to accelerate progress, addressing stereotypes and harmful behaviour by ‘unstereotyping’ our value chain – aiming to improve the lives of millions of women and girls.

 For example, being one of the largest advertisers in the world, together with UN Women and over 20 other industry leaders, we have launched the Unstereotype Alliance to tackle the widespread prevalence of stereotypes that are often perpetuated through advertising at a systemic level, taking action through some of our brands: